The following professionals lent their expertise to this article:

 School-based Scholarships in Health Sciences

-To find these scholarships, get in touch with the financial aid office, your advisor, the department head, or the student services office to ask where to apply.
-You can also simply go online to the school’s website to see if they offer information there.
-Here are a few schools that can give you a good idea of what to expect from school-based scholarship options.
+To find these scholarships, get in touch with the financial aid office, your advisor, your department head, or the student services office at your school.
+You can also go online to your school’s website to see if they offer information there.

 Health Sciences Scholarship Spotlight: Appalachian State University